bianlei/Portfolio/Bug-Reporting/Sample-Bug-Report.md

 ## Steps to Reproduce
 *Preconditions*:
 - Log in with the **Procurement Specialist** role (with permissions to create and edit purchase orders)
-- The target vendor (ID: `VEN-2024-0089`) has been marked as `inactive` in the vendor management module (status updated via the admin panel 24 hours earlier)
+- The target vendor (ID: `VEN-2024-0089`) has been marked as `inactive` in the vendor management module

 Steps:
 1. Go to the ERP procurement module → **Create New Purchase Order** page.